Attitude Era: The Rock

 The Rock had a lengthy feud with Mankind, who won the title on an episode of Raw in January 1999.
 The reign was short-lived.
 However, The Rock received his rematch at the 1999 Royal Rumble in an I Quit Match.
 The Rock won the I Quit Match in a controversial fashion and became the WWF Champion again.
 A rematch, known as "Half-Time Heat", took place during halftime of that year's Super Bowl, which saw Mankind win the match and the title.
 The Rock would receive another rematch at St. Valentine's Day Massacre, in a last-man-standing match for the chance to headline WrestleMania XV as the WWF Champion.
 The bout ended in a draw after both men were unable to stand before the ten count.
 Despite Mankind being the WWF Champion, he gave The Rock one more shot at the title in a ladder match on Raw.
-This was their final match, as the Big Show interfered in it and choked Mankind off the ladder, leaving The Rock all by himself and allowing him to win the match and headline WrestleMania XV as the WWF Champion.
-At WrestleMania XV, The Rock defended the title against the challenger, Stone Cold Steve Austin.
-Vince McMahon interfered in the match, attacking Stone Cold to try and stop him, but was unsuccessful.
+This would end up being their final match, which ended again in controversy as the recent acquisition to The Corporation, "The Big Show" Paul Wight interfered and choke-slammed Mankind off the ladder, allowing The Rock to win the WWF championship for the third time, and headline WrestleMania XV.
+At WrestleMania, The Rock defended the title in a no-disqualification match against Stone Cold Steve Austin.
+Before the match, WWF Commissioner Shawn Michaels declared The Corporation were to be barred from ringside.
+Despite this, Vince McMahon interfered anyway attacking Austin and the referee.
+Giving The Rock an advantage.
+Mankind would even the odds, assisting Austin by filling in as the final referee, which allowed Austin to defeat The Rock and win the championship.
+The following month, The Rock would get his revenge by stealing Stone Cold Steve Austin's prized Smoking Skull Belt, which Austin used the previous year as his own personal title.
+This was the basis for their match at Backlash: In Your House.
+A rematch of WrestleMania XV, with Shane McMahon as special guest referee.
+At Backlash, Austin successfully defended the WWF championship, and won back the Smoking Skull Belt.